Imagination Theatre: Production

 The program was originally produced by Jim French and is based in Seattle.
 Its first show aired on March 17, 1996.
 In February 2017, Jim French Productions announced that it would be "retiring from production and closing its doors at the end of March."
 French died in December 2017 at age 89.
 In 2019, Lawrence "Larry" Albert and John Patrick Lowrie, both actors/producers on Imagination Theatre, launched a successful crowdfunding campaign to produce further episodes under the name "Aural Vision, LLC".
 An announcement about a new website was released in July 2019, and a longer statement about the return of Imagination Theatre was released in December 2019.

 Many voice actors have guest starred on Imagination Theatre, and its regular actors play multiple roles across the program's various series.
 Several actors on the program have also voiced characters in video games, and some have done work for the same titles.
 For example, five actors who have performed on Imagination Theatre (Lowrie, Rick May, Dennis Bateman, Gary Schwartz, and Ellen McLain) voiced characters in the video game Team Fortress 2.

 Most of the episodes are approximately a half-hour long (with commercials), though some episodes are double-length.
 The program has aired a few special broadcasts including characters from more than one of its series, for example "The Third Gate", a 2005 episode celebrating the 500th week of Imagination Theatre which featured characters from multiple series.
 Previously broadcast on Seattle-area stations KIRO (1996–1999) and KNWX (1999–2003), the program has aired on the radio station KIXI since 2003.
 Additionally, the show is broadcast on other radio stations in different regions of the United States.
 Broadcasts of the show on KIXI are also streamed online.
-Some episodes of The Adventures of Harry Nile, The Further Adventures of Sherlock Holmes, and The Classic Adventures of Sherlock Holmes air on Sirius XM's Radio Classics channel.
+Some episodes of The Adventures of Harry Nile, The Further Adventures of Sherlock Holmes, and The Classic Adventures of Sherlock Holmes air on SiriusXM's Radio Classics channel.
 Imagination Theatre is sometimes recorded live in front of an audience at the Kirkland Performance Center.